Guidebook/gbkui-button-progress-view/README.md

 Just add the two files `GBKUIButtonProgressView.h/m` to your project

 # Usage
+* Create the button as a custom view in your xib, or create it programatically
+* Make sure that you don't have a constraint for it's width (it shrinks)--you might need to set the Intrinsic Content Size to "Placeholder" in your xib to avoid errors

 ```objc
 // Add a target (like a regular button)
 [self.downloadButton addTarget:self action:@selector(downloadButtonPressed:) forControlEvents:UIControlEventTouchUpInside];